jrs33/EC500_Building_Software/README.md

 using the Google CV API, and then displaying those tagged images as a video using FFMPEG.
 I broke these major functions into their own REST resources:

+####/twitter/{consumerKey}/{consumerKeySecret}/{accessToken}/{accessTokenSecret}:
-1) /twitter/{consumerKey}/{consumerKeySecret}/{accessToken}/{accessTokenSecret}: allows you to make requests to an authenticated Twitter API using the provided keys and filling them into the brackets (ie: path parameters).
+This allows you to make requests to an authenticated Twitter API using the provided keys and filling them into the brackets (ie: path parameters).
 When you are authenticated, the endpoint will return to you the image url's that are currently on your home timeline, and returns the urls in a pure JSON object via a GET request

+####/google?key=API_KEY:
-2) /google?key=API_KEY: This is the POST endpoint used to get descriptions for the images from the /twitter endpoint.
+This is the POST endpoint used to get descriptions for the images from the /twitter endpoint.
 You need to get an authenticated API service key, which you can read more about here https://cloud.google.com/vision/docs/auth.
 Once you are authenticated, pass this key as a Query parameter, like you see above.
 Also, be sure to pass the JSON of image urls from the /twitter GET request in the body of the /google POST request, and you will get a pure JSON object back with image annotations from the Google CV label annotator

+####/ffmpeg:
-3) /ffmpeg: The ffmpeg resource has two separate endpoints.
+The ffmpeg resource has two separate endpoints.
 Be sure to download ffmpeg and make sure it is accessible from your local machines command line (ie: brew install ffmpeg should do the trick for Mac users that have Homebrew).
 The endpoints are described below:

-    /ffmpeg/saveImages?outputPath=""&fileExtension="": This is a POST request responsible for saving the images from the /twitter endpoint locally in the QueryParam outputPath location on the local computer.
+    ..*/ffmpeg/saveImages?outputPath=""&fileExtension="": This is a POST request responsible for saving the images from the /twitter endpoint locally in the QueryParam outputPath location on the local computer.
 In this POST, you pass the JSON from the output of the /twitter endpoint into the body of the request, and you should see the images in your specified outputPath.
 Note that there is also a fileExtension QueryParameter, but this defaults to .jpg

-    /ffmpeg/makeVideo?imagePath=""&videoPath=""&fileExtension="": This is also a POST request that is responsible for converting the locally saved images into a video.
+    ..*/ffmpeg/makeVideo?imagePath=""&videoPath=""&fileExtension="": This is also a POST request that is responsible for converting the locally saved images into a video.
 Here, you need to specify the imagePath where your images are saved and also provide the output videoPath where the video will be saved after the POST request is made.
 The fileExtension QueryParameter is again defaulted .jpg, but you can pass it if you have different image extensions